 Reward points.
 Earn 2x points on travel and dining at restaurants and 1x points on everything else you buy.
 Also, until March 2022, you get to earn 5x points on Lyft rides.
 When you redeem your points for travel purchases through Chase Ultimate Rewards, they are worth 25% more.

 Signup bonus.
-Spend $4,000 within 3 months of your account opening and earn 80,000 bonus points - worth $1,000 when redeemed for flight tickets, hotel rooms, car rentals and cruises through Chase Ultimate Rewards.
-You'll also be able to earn up to $50 in statement credit towards groceries.
+Spend $4,000 within 3 months of your account opening and earn 100,000 bonus points - worth $1,250 when redeemed for flight tickets, hotel rooms, car rentals and cruises through Chase Ultimate Rewards.

 Point transfer.
 You can transfer your points at a 1:1 ratio with Chase's airline and hotel partners, including JetBlue, Southwest Airlines, United Airlines, Virgin Atlantic, IHG hotels, Marriott, The Ritz-Carlton World of Hyatt and more.